-Federal law protects the employment rights of individuals who serve in the military.
+Federal law protects the employment rights of veterans who serve in the military.
 The law is called the Uniformed Services Employment and Reemployment Rights Act, or “USERRA.”

 What Rights Does USERRA Protect?